Mission, History & Achievements

 Trainings- The Arc offers an array of effective trainings in advocacy, education, and independent living.

 Since our founding in 1950 by a group of parents of children with intellectual and developmental disabilities, The Arc at the local, state and national level has been instrumental in the creation of virtually every program, service, right, and benefit that is now available to more than half a million Texans with intellectual and developmental disabilities.
 Today, The Arc continues to advocate for including people with intellectual and developmental disabilities in all aspects of society.

-A world where people with disabilities are included in their communities and neighborhoods and where quality supports and services respond to their needs and personal choices.
+The Arc of Texas envisions a world where Texans with intellectual and developmental disabilities are included in their communities where quality supports and services are available to meet their needs and choices.

 People First.
 The Arc believes that all people with intellectual and developmental disabilities have strengths, abilities and inherent value; are equal before the law; and must be treated with dignity and respect.
 The Arc represents, supports and acts on behalf of individuals and their families regardless of level of disability or membership in The Arc.
 The Arc believes in self-determination by empowering people with the supports needed to make informed decisions and choices.

 Democracy.
 A democratic process involving members, through affiliated chapters, is utilized to take positions on important issues, policies and programs.

 Visionary Leadership.
 The Arc leads by promoting the mission, core values and position statements.
 We lead with integrity, accountability and by open, honest and timely communication.
 We work with individuals, organizations and coalitions in a collaborative fashion.
 There is a valued partnership with volunteer and staff leadership at all levels of the organization that provides mutual support for their respective roles.